 Bangkok, aka Krung Thep and the city Angels, is easily one of the most popular travel destinations in Southeast Asia.
-A once-in-a-lifetime destination yet, in reality, it is possible to explore the city in a weekend, that’s 3-days in Bangkok, and cover even more than a backpacker would in weeks when passing through.
+A once-in-a-lifetime destination yet, in reality, it is possible to explore the city in just a weekend.
+That’s 3-days in Bangkok, covering even more than a backpacker would in weeks while passing through.
 As you can literally be there with a say 10-hour flight from places in the UK, a bit further from the US, which is a bit like a lie-in on the weekend.
 And my own route always takes me from either Dublin or flights from London where I recently found a rather tasty flight for under £400 return.
-The cheapest I’ve seen since near 15 years ago with a direct flight with Eva Air.
-So it was just hard to pass up on the opportunity.
-Even if it was for only a short stay, it is possible to tick off many of the things to do in Bangkok.
+The cheapest I’ve seen in near 15 years ago with a direct flight with Eva Air.
+So it was just hard to pass up on the opportunity, and even if it was for only a short stay, it is possible to tick off many of the things to do in Bangkok.

 Finding cheap airline tickets is a fair task sometimes, with generic travel websites who aim to earn from hotel bookings which offer high margins rather than focus on air tickets.
 Then there are the ticketing websites that offer the ‘umbrella service’ for all modes of travel.
 But CheapOair.com is a platform which gives not only great offers but the cheapest air tickets in the industry.
 With great discounts on the phone only options and lots more for the customer!